Immigrants who have served in the US Armed Forces during a time of hostilities are eligible for expedited naturalization.

 Naturalization through military service during peacetime requires a minimum period of 3 years of permanent residence in the US.
 The applicant must be physically present in the US for over 50% of the past 3 years.

 In 2008, the Department of Defense established the Military Accessions Vital to the National Interest (MAVNI) program.

-The MAVNI program allows certain non-immigrants (not US citizens or permanent residents) to enlist in the US Armed Forces based on the skills in various health care related fields or foreign-language skills.
+The MAVNI program allowed certain non-immigrants (not US citizens or permanent residents) to enlist in the US Armed Forces based on the skills in various healthcare related fields or proficiency in certain foreign languages.